litmuschaos/test-tools/custom/git-app-deployer/README.md

 - -timeout=400

 ### How the git app deployer works in the workflow:
-A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).
-It creates a namespace and then installs the required application on the basis of the given -namespace and -filepath.
+It creates a namespace and then installs the required application based on the given -namespace and -filepath.

-If namespace is already in exist then it shows log and start installing sock-shop.
+If namespace  already exists then it shows info in a log message and starts installing sock-shop.
 - [Status]: Namespace already exist!

 Sock-shop installation will basically deploy all 14 manifest of sock-shop microservices.

 At first the installation of Git-App-Deployer(Application installation) is done .
 ```
 - name: install-application
      container:
        image: litmuschaos/litmus-app-deployer:latest
        args: ["-namespace=sock-shop","-typeName=weak", "-timeout=400"]
 ```

 Note :
 - for resilient provide type flagName as resilient(-typeName=resilient)

-In weak scenario single replica will be there.
+In weak scenario a single replica will be there.
 You may check using this command:
 - kubectl get po -n sock-shop